marriagav/taskchamp-docs/README.md

 ```

 - This will tell Taskwarrior to use the `taskchamp` folder in iCloud Drive to store the tasks database file.
-- This path might be a bit different depending on your system, but you can find the correct path by navigating to the `taskchamp` folder in iCloud Drive and copying the path from the finder, or accessing the `Library/Mobile Documents/iCloud~com~mav~taskchamp/Documents/task` directory from your terminal.
+- This path might be a bit different depending on your system (Linux), but you can find the correct path by navigating to the `taskchamp` folder in iCloud Drive and copying the path from the finder, or accessing the directory from uour terminal.
+In MacOS this is `Library/Mobile Documents/iCloud~com~mav~taskchamp/Documents/task`.
 - If you want to use an existing taskwarrior database, you can copy your existing `taskchampion.sqlite3` file to the `~/Library/Mobile Documents/iCloud~com~mav~taskchamp/Documents/task
 ` folder in iCloud Drive, replacing the existing file.
 You can do the same for your `hooks` folder if you have any hooks you want to use.